infinitered/middleman-template/README.md

-# Middleman ClearSight Edition
+# Middleman Template

+**NOTE: This project is no longer maintained.**

+---

-A nice default project template for [Middleman](http://middlemanapp.com), the fantastic static site building tool.
+A nice default project template for [Middleman](http://middlemanapp.com), the static site building tool.

 Middleman-Template is maintained by [Infinite Red](http://infinite.red), a web and mobile development company based in Portland, OR and San Francisco, CA.